Find answers to frequently asked questions about OSR training.

 Yes, we highly recommend you review the prerequisites on each the seminar outlines to ensure you meet the minimum requirements to attend our seminars.
 Please know that most of our seminars are not designed to appeal to beginners, so you must have some basic understanding of O/S concepts, working knowledge of C/C++, Visual Studio and Windows.
 If you have any doubts, please contact an OSR seminar consultant for assistance.

-New!
-We have monthly offerings of our most popular seminars being held in our new training room adjacent to OSR’s offices in Amherst, NH.
-Learn more at our Monthly Seminars page.
+We do our best to offer monthly presentations of our most popular seminars.
+This has been more possible with our new training space in Manchester, NH.
 For other locations across the US, we typically will offer our seminars at least twice during a calendar year.
 Stayed tuned by joining our email seminar list located on our website under seminars.